danvet/danvet.github.io/_drafts/maintainer-statistics.md

 big roll out of group maintainership we've done in the past 2 years aren't extreme by historical graphics subsystem standards.
 We've always had around 30-40% maintainer self-commits.
-There's a bit a downward trend in the years leading towards v4.4, due to the massive growth of the i915 driver.
+There's a bit a downward trend in the years leading towards v4.4, due to the massive growth of the i915 driver, and our failure to add more mainatainers and committers for a few releases.
 Switching to the committer model from v4.5 on forward, first for the i915 driver, then to cope with the influx of new small drivers, brought us back to the historical trend line.

-There's another dip happening right now, starting with AMD's new DC display driver finally having landed, which brought a big new team of contributors to upstream.
+There's another dip happening in the last few kernels, due AMD bringing in a big new team of contributors to upstream. v4.15 was even more pronounced, in that release the entirely rewritten DC display driver for AMD gpus landed.
 The AMD team is already using a committer model for their staging and internal trees, but not (yet) committing directly to their upstream branch.
 There's a few process holdups, mostly around the CI flow, that need to be fixed first.
 As soon as that's done I expect this recent dip will again be over.